1. Home

 Change in asset allocation based on your age and life stage

-Other factors such as risk appetite and risk capacity also influence your asset allocation.
-Risk appetite is your comfort with market fluctuations and fall in your investment value.
+The graph above shows how Investor A’s asset allocations may change based on his age and stage of life.
+Factors such as risk appetite and capacity also influence your asset allocation.
+Risk appetite is your comfort with market fluctuations and falls in your investment value.
 Risk capacity is your financial tolerance to losses in investment.

-Relation between age, risk appetite and asset allocation
+Relation between age, risk appetite, and asset allocation

 Your risk appetite is inversely proportional to your age.
-It means as you age your capacity to take financial risks reduces.
+It means as you age, your capacity to take financial risks reduces.

-The rule of the thumb for asset allocation principle is a rule where your exposure to investment risks must reduce with age.
+The rule of thumb for the asset allocation principle is a rule where your exposure to investment risks must reduce with age.
 It refers to the proportion of equity in your portfolio as they offer higher returns at greater risks.

 We’ve seen the different factors that can affect your asset allocations, the relation between them, and how only your age cannot define your equity ratio in optimal asset allocation.
 Let’s see how much your equity allocation should be

 Make changes to this ratio based on your situation.
-If you have a steady and rising income, regular and growing savings, no debt and rising wealth after considering inflation then investing 80% of your money in equity makes sense.
+If you have a steady and rising income, regular and growing savings, no debt, and rising wealth after considering inflation, then investing 80% of your money in equity makes sense.

 Read More: Four Smart Money Moves To Achieve Financial Freedom Today!